Fast and Accurate End-to-End Span-based Semantic Role Labeling as Word-based Graph Parsing: Model

-Based on our designed graph representation, we can address span-based SRL as a graph parsing problem and build model upon graph parsing models.
-In this work, we adopt the simple graph-based semantic parser of \citet{dozat-2018-simpler}, consisting of two stages: 1) predicting all edges and 2) assigning labels for each edge.
+Based on our designed graphical schema, we can address span-based SRL as a word-based graph parsing task.
+Following \citet{dozat-2018-simpler} and \citet{tukewei-2019-2osdp}, the framework of our model consists of two stages: 1) predicting all edges and 2) assigning labels for edges.